One Parent Families Scotland (OPFS) has 10 Trustees who bring a range of experience and expertise.

 Kerry is Head of Service in Public Health Scotland and most recently their Lead on Child Poverty.
 She has over 20 years’ experience leading and delivering health improvement programmes at both national and local levels in NHS and local authority across a wide range of public health policy areas in complex systems.

-Susan Smith has been campaigns manager at the Scottish Council for Voluntary Organisations since returning from parental leave in April 2020.
+Susan Smith is currently the Head of communications at CHSS and previously was the campaigns manager at the Scottish Council for Voluntary Organisations.
 Before that she was editor of Third Force News for over a decade and has a background in journalism.
 Previous board appointments include five years as a trustee of the Sheila McKechnie Foundation.
 Susan is a single parent by choice so understands the social, emotional and financial challenges of managing family life alone.
 She doesn't have much spare time but enjoys reading, films, theatre, and cycling and swimming when she gets the chance.

-Addie is the Head of Communications and Fundraising for Scouts Scotland and has worked in the charity sector for over a decade.
+Addie is the Head of Communications & Fundraising (Scotland) for WWF-UK and has worked in the charity sector for over a decade.
 Having been brought up in a single parent family, Addie understands the unique challenges that single parents and their children face and is passionate about the essential work that OPFS does in Scotland.

 Dr Andrew Sharman